Esri/defense-solutions-webappbuilder/CoordinateConversion/ReadMe.md

 Coordinate Output Format

-The Coordinate Tool allows formatting of notations using a custom format string for each particular coordinate type.
+The Coordinate Conversion allows formatting of notations using a custom format string for each particular coordinate type.

 1. After a Coordinate is added to the Output list, click the Format Output button.
 2. In the Set Coordinate Format String window, choose the coordinate type to update.